nyfix/OZ/README.md

 OZ runs over standard TCP/IP networks.

 ## How do I get started?
 The [Getting Started](doc/Getting-Started.md) document explains how to build OZ, and its dependencies, from source and how to run the OpenMAMA unit tests.
+Once you've done that, OZ includes [example code](../examples/Readme.md) that you can use to get familiar with OZ.

 And/or check out the rest of the docs in the [doc](doc/README.md) directory.